citsmartdocs/citsmart-7/en-us/docs/citsmart-platform-7/processes/portfolio-and-catalog/smart-portal/steps.md

 # Recommended steps to publish the services catalog in Smart Portal

-Standard operating procedure (sop) for publication of service catalog in smart portal
+Standard Operating Procedure (SOP) for publication of service catalog in smart portal
 -------------------------------------------------------------------------------------

 ![figure](images/passos.img1.jpg)